ezequieldesr/ezequieldesr/README.md

 ## About Me

-My name is Ezequiel and I'm a Developer , from Brazil
+My name is Ezequiel and I'm a Developer, from Brazil

 👨‍💻 About me
 ✨ Creating bugs since 2021